Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

-After two years of trial and error—including nearly losing my plant to root rot—I’ve finally figured out what actually works.
-In this guide, I’ll share the 12 care tips that saved my ZZ plant and helped it grow from 3 struggling stems to 8 thriving ones.
+After two years of trial and error — including nearly losing my plant to root rot — I’ve figured out what actually works.
+Below are the care tips that saved my ZZ plant and helped it grow from 3 struggling stems to 8 thriving ones.

 Quick Answer: ZZ Plant Care Basics

-Here’s what ZZ plants need to thrive: water only when soil is completely dry (every 2-4 weeks), place in low to bright indirect light, use well-draining soil, and keep away from pets.
+ZZ plant care comes down to a few essentials: water only when the soil is completely dry (every 2–4 weeks), give it low to bright indirect light (never direct sun), use a fast-draining cactus or succulent mix in a well-ventilated spot, and keep it away from pets since it’s mildly toxic.
 The golden rule?
-When in doubt, don’t water.
-Overwatering is the #1 cause of ZZ plant death.
+When in doubt, don’t water — overwatering is the number-one cause of ZZ plant death.
 These drought-tolerant plants store water in their rhizomes and genuinely prefer neglect over attention.

 | Care Factor | Ideal Conditions |